gchq/sleeper/docs/adr/transaction-log-state-store.md

 Store the transactions as items in DynamoDB.
 Store snapshots as S3 files.

-Store each transaction with a link to the next transaction to achieve total ordering and durability.
+Store each transaction with hash key of the table ID and range key of the transaction number in order.
+Use a conditional check to ensure the transaction number set has not been used.

 ## Consequences